 Created by Russel D. McLean

-The author has written for Crime Spree Magazine, The Big Thrill, At Central Booking and Crime Scene Scotland.
-His short fiction has been published in crime magazines and web sites (including Thrilling Detective) in both the U.S. and the U.K. He lives in Dundee, Scotland.
-Where else?
+The author has written articles and reviews for Crime Spree Magazine, The Big Thrill, At Central Booking and Crime Scene Scotland, while his short fiction has been published in crime magazines and web sites (including Thrilling Detective) in both the US and the UK.
+He lives in (of course) Dundee, Scotland.

 The author’s offical site.